Brewster's Millions (1945 film)

-Brewster's Millions is a 1945 American comedy film, one of many film adaptations of the 1902 novel of the same name by George Barr McCutcheon and the subsequent smash-hit play adaptation by Byron Ongley and Winchell Smith.
+Brewster's Millions is a 1945 American comedy film directed by Allan Dwan and starring Dennis O'Keefe, Helen Walker and June Havoc.
+It is one of many film adaptations of the 1902 novel of the same name by George Barr McCutcheon and the subsequent smash-hit play adaptation by Byron Ongley and Winchell Smith.
 In the novel, Brewster is a stockbroker; in this version, he is portrayed as a returning soldier.

 Louis Forbes was nominated for an Academy Award for Best Music, Scoring of a Dramatic or Comedy Picture.